eSolutionsTech/mysqlBadger/PULL_REQUEST.md

 ## 🎉 Impact

 This is a **minor improvement** that enhances code quality without affecting functionality.
-The change makes the codebase more professional and maintainable while preserving all existing features.
+The change makes the codebase more professional and maintainable while preserving all existing features and ensuring all tests pass.